-If the pump is to be stored before use, it should be inspected as described in 1A, recrated, and stored in a dry location.
+If the pump is to be stored before use, it should be inspected as described in 1A, recrated and stored in a dry location.
 Standard shipping containers are not suitable for outdoor storage.
 In some areas, it may be necessary to cover the pump's exterior surface with oil or other rust inhibiting coating.
+All units are tested at the factory with a water/corrosion inhibitor solution, some of which will remain inside the pump upon receipt.
+If units are flushed out prior to storage, this inhibitor will be removed and proper care must be taken to prevent product deterioration from improper storage.